tomara-x/witches/README.md

 - `uTaphath`, `uBasemath`, and `utBasemath` are minimal versions.

 #### sequencers2.orc
-`Taphy` and `Basma` (modified Taphath and tBasemath) New versions without the modulation array inputs.
+`Taphy` and `Basma` (modified Taphath and tBasemath) are new versions without the modulation array inputs.
 All control is done from the calling instrument.
 They're a bit more effecient, and allow for more control (actually they just force you to use a certain way of sequence modulation which gives more control!)

 #### jam/
 Music/sounds, check them out for examples.